The works of Geoffrey Chaucer

 It contains many features that will be familiar to those who have read student editions of literature from previous centuries.

 This edition includes translations from Latin and French for readers, an account of authors cited by Chaucer and “a glossary explaining the obsolete and difficult words in Chaucer.”

 This is the first of the comprehensive 81 page glossary.

-Readers in Georgian England looking back to the medieval period were presented similar difficulties as we face today reading texts from centuries ago.
+Readers in Georgian England looking back to the medieval period were presented with difficulties similar to those we face today when reading texts from centuries ago.

 As Catherine Richardson notes in Chaucer: a beginner’s guide, “As English altered to become the language with which we are familiar today, Chaucer’s poetry began to sound at first old-fashioned and then just unintelligible (p.66)."

 Urry’s attempts at making Chaucer more accessible were not entirely appreciated; under John Urry’s entry in the Oxford Dictionary of National Biography it states that, “the text of Urry's edition has often been criticized by subsequent editors for its frequent conjectural emendations, mainly to make it conform to his sense of Chaucer's metre.”
 It was not a great success at the time either, Alderson writes: “William Brome, as Urry’s executor, had received one-third of the copies printed by Lintot, and a plaintive letter from him to a London friend indicates that, twelve years after the publication of the edition, his copies still ‘lie upon hand’ (p.94)."
 However, as Alderson also notes, Urry’s text was to become the standard for a large part of Chaucer’s poetry from 1721 until 1810.